graememcc/funkierJS/docs/markdown/byCategory.md

 those members of arr—in the same order as the original array—for which the predicate function returned true.

 Throws a TypeError if pred does not have arity 1, or if arr is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `filter` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.filter(even, [2, 3, 4, 5, 6]); // => [2, 4, 6]